 We offer a unit on Safeguarding: Pastoral Leadership for a Safe Church

 In 2020 we co-hosted a seminar on Safeguarding and Seminary Formation, featuring international experts and drawing participants from Australia, New Zealand, and beyond.

 Student Support Services

 We offer a wide range of Student Support Services.

 Reporting safeguarding-related incidents

-- All safeguarding issues will be handled with sensitivity and in the strictest confidence.
+All safeguarding issues will be handled sensitively and treated seriously.

 Reporting to the College